MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ### External sharing

 Introducing Microsoft 365 Copilot is a good time to review your policies for sharing files with people outside your organization and for allowing external contributors.
-Note that guest accounts are not licensed to use Microsoft 365 Copilot.
+Guest accounts aren't licensed to use Microsoft 365 Copilot.

-For sharing with people outside your organization, you may need to share information of any sensitivity.
+For sharing with people outside your organization, you might need to share information of any sensitivity.
 See these resources:

 - [Apply best practices for sharing files and folders with unauthenticated users](/microsoft-365/solutions/best-practices-anonymous-sharing)
 - [Limit accidental exposure to files when sharing with people outside your organization](/microsoft-365/solutions/share-limit-accidental-exposure)